blakewatson/htmlforpeople/src/02-add-content-to-your-website.md

 First, pat yourself on the back because you now have a live, homemade website!
 Now it’s time to make it more interesting.

+{% aside 'Windows users' %}
-**Windows users:** If you are trying to open your `index.html` file in Notepad but you don’t see it in your website folder when using _File > Open_, find the _Text Documents_ dropdown in the bottom right corner of the Open window and change it to _All Files_.
+If you are trying to open your `index.html` file in Notepad but you don’t see it in your website folder when using _File > Open_, find the _Text Documents_ dropdown in the bottom right corner of the Open window and change it to _All Files_.
+{% endaside %}

 ## Add a heading